 How we work

-The novel processing technologies, including 3 types of Microwave Heating and Pulsed Electric Field (PEF), will be utilized to demonstrate the potential to combine savings in energy and water consumption and improvement of sensorial and nutritional quality.
-Pre-treatment using PEF, and Supercritical Fluid Extraction (SFE) will add value to underutilized by-products and waste.
+The novel processing technologies, including 3 types of Microwave Heating, High Moisture Extrusion Cooking (HMEC) and Pulsed Electric Field (PEF), have been utilized to demonstrate the potential to combine savings in energy and water consumption and improvement of sensorial and nutritional quality.
+HMEC and pre-treatment using PEF, and Supercritical Fluid Extraction (SFE) have been demonstrated to add value to underutilized by-products and waste.

-Mathematical modelling and innovative process design will be used to optimize the conditions for the innovative processing technologies, with the aim to improve energy and cost efficiency.
-Modelling will also be used to predict how process design influences the kinetics of nutrient retention, functional properties of treated foods, and how they contribute towards desired properties and quality.
+Mathematical modelling and innovative process design are used to optimize the conditions for the innovative processing technologies, with the aim to improve energy and cost efficiency.
+We have also used modelling to predict how process design influences the kinetics of nutrient retention, functional properties of treated foods, and how they contribute towards desired properties and quality.

-Additionally, innovative canning technology introducing modified can geometries will complement process design to further optimize energy efficiency.
+Additionally, innovative canning technology introducing modified can geometries have complemented process design to further optimize energy efficiency.

 - Progress despite Covid-19 pandemic measures: As a consequence of the various pandemic measures in the partner countries during the spring 2020, several experiments and research exchange have been delayed.
 However, InProVe scientists have been able to focus on writing, planning and publishing.
 The project is progressing despite the challenging circumstances, and several digital meetings have taken place.